apache/arrow/docs/source/python/dataset.rst

 Another benefit of manually scheduling the files is that the order of the files controls the order of the data.
 When performing an ordered read (or a read to a table) then the rows returned will match the order of the files given.
-This only applies when the dataset is constructed with a list of files.
-There are no order guarantees given when the files are instead discovered by scanning a directory.

 Iterative (out of core or streaming) reads
 ------------------------------------------